This was a national quality improvement programme which brought

 The programme was also working with national

-self-harm and service user support groups.
-A national service user
+self-harm and patient support groups.
+A national patient

 advisor is a member of the Central Project Team.